Salaries of members of the United Kingdom Parliament: Scrutiny and audit process of claims

-In 2010, following the parliamentary expenses scandal, the payment of MPs' salaries and allowances, and many staff, was moved from the Fees Office, which was effectively self-policing by MPs of their expenses, to a more autonomous body, the Independent Parliamentary Standards Authority.
+In 2010, following the parliamentary expenses scandal, the payment of MPs' salaries and allowances, and many staff, were moved from the Fees Office, which was effectively self-policing by MPs of their expenses, to a more autonomous body, the Independent Parliamentary Standards Authority.
 In 2010 the IPSA was also given the responsibility of setting MPs' salary levels.
-It is accountable to the Speaker's Committee for the IPSA, comprising the Speaker, the Leader of the House, the Chair of the Standards and Privileges Committee and five MPs selected by the Speaker (one of whom is the Shadow Leader of the House).
+It is accountable to the Speaker's Committee for the IPSA, consisting of the Speaker, the Leader of the House, committee chairs, representatives from the main parties, and three lay members chosen through an open recruitment process.

-The National Audit Office, another independent parliamentary body, has some audit authority.
+The National Audit Office, another independent parliamentary body, reviews IPSA's accounts twice a year and publishes reports detailing their findings on their website.